gspalato/foundation/README.md

 ### Identity

 Handles authentication and JWT tokens.
 Other services rely on Identity to allow access to certain data.

+### Portfolio

+The Portfolio microservice handles information displayed on my portfolio website.
+Currently it fetches my projects from GitHub that have a `.project/metadata.yml` and updates the database every 5 minutes.

 ### Proxy